Coordination and Governance

 - Gwénola David, ARTCENA - French National Centre for Circus Arts, Street Arts and Theater (FR), permanent member

 A plenary session is led by the coordination team and the Steering Committee during each bi-annual General Meeting to discuss the strategic direction of the network with all the members and present the network’s activity agenda based on its strategic direction.

-Each Work Group is in charge of its project and defines its own missions and work methods within the general framework of the 2014-2017 three-year plan.
+Each Work Group is in charge of its project and defines its own missions and work methods within the general framework of the 2017-2021 four-year plan.

 Each group is headed up by one or two pilot(s) who work(s) closely with the coordination team for support and to receive tools that specifically cater to the needs of each activity.

 - CS Advocacy - co-pilots: Koen Allary, CircusCentrum (BE) and Cécile Provôt, Jeunes Talents Cirque Europe (FR)